kuczko/angularCircleCI/README.md

   - Added workspace saving to not clone and apply git diff at each job step
   - Added npm modules caching
   - Added docker cache (commented out as plan does not support it)
+  - Added example of running parallel tests scenario packs for e2e tests - this can be used for each type of tests which are too long to be accepted.

 - how would you notify the team if something went wrong?
   - Added slack notification for each job.
 Better version would be to create custom job, which would notify person merging change/making commit - it would limit spam on the notification channel.